JRJurman/PowerLS/README.md

 install-module powerls
 ```

-If you want to install from a copy of this repo, follow the directions under __Usuage__
+If you want to install from a copy of this repo, follow the directions under [usage](#usage)

 ## Colors
 Right now only does 3 different colors: